dalide/resources/README.md

 # Resources
-A collections of posts, twitters, tutorials, learning materials about data science, machine learning, deep learning, computer science, etc.
+A collections of posts, twitters, tutorials, learning materials about data science, machine learning, deep learning, computer science, etc. that I have read about.
+Trying to make it easy for myself to check back some contents.

 * [operating systems](http://pages.cs.wisc.edu/~remzi/OSTEP/)